aws/karpenter-provider-aws/website/content/en/preview/getting-started/_index.md

 ## Cleanup

 If you are done with the cluster, the way you remove it depends on how you created it originally.
-For example, to remove a cluster created with `eksctl`, you could run:
+To remove the components described in this guide, you could run:

 ```bash
 {{% script file="./scripts/step16-cleanup.sh" language="bash"%}}